 On the other hand, spring and autumn have their appeal.
 While winter can get quite cold, spring is mild and sunny, and autumn is far less crowded, thanks to everyone heading home after the peak summer season.

-It’s also worth remembering that the coast is always warmer than inland, even in winter.
+It’s also worth remembering that the coast is always warmer than the inland areas, even in winter.
 At this time of year, the coast of Croatia is worth visiting as long as you’re more interested in sightseeing than sunbathing and you don’t mind putting up with occasional rain.

 That said, one major drawback of visiting in winter is that you can’t guarantee things will be open.
-Local business owners tend to take time off in the winter when there aren’t many visitors around, so it’s not unusual for hotels and restaurants to shut down in areas that rely on tourism.
+Local business owners often take time off in the winter when there aren’t many visitors, so it’s not unusual for hotels and restaurants to shut down in areas that rely on tourism.

 Temperatures In Croatia Throughout The Year